As mentioned above, you must have proof that the malpractice occurred.

 - Improper or contaminated blood transfusions

-Failure to diagnose and or a misdiagnosis for illness or injury are the most common causes of medical malpractice lawsuits.
+Failure to diagnose or misdiagnosis for illness or injury are the most common causes of medical malpractice lawsuits.
 Even though misdiagnosis does not always apply to medical malpractice, it can lead to serious health issues and even death.

 Delayed diagnosis error is when the medical professional eventually finds the correct diagnosis after a long time.
 While the patient waits for the right diagnosis, they may undergo unnecessary treatment.
 Improper treatment can sometimes cause pain, suffering, and more costs.
 Patients that have been misdiagnosed or have a delayed diagnosis are often unaware that they have a right to file a lawsuit.